How to Set Up Custom Error Pages in Plesk on Windows Server

 Option 1: Editing an Existing Custom Error Page

-The easiest way to create your own error page is to edit the ones already there.
+The simplest way to create your own Plesk error page is to modify an existing one.

 - Click on the Website & Domains tab (if not already on that page).